alvarogarcia7/blog_source/source/_posts/draft_exploring-tests-with-lambdas.md

   * not very readable, maybe because we're still not used to java 8 lambdas
   * ``assertAndVerify`` has multiple purposes / responsibilities

+Note: this is an adapted code, so the business logic is not complete and seems simple.

+Note: the code has not been generalized to ``sendLetter(Letter letter)`` as the invoked logger has to be different.
+It could be if letter invoked the logger, but this is not wanted (on-purpose constraint).